 - The Empty Room – Elizabeth DeVita-Raeburn’s haunting memoir of her life with her deceased brother, Ted and her exploration of the devastating impact a brother’s or sister’s death has on the remaining siblings

 - I’ve Never Been the Same Since My Brother Died – Billy Bob Thornton video about the death of his brother

-- A Family Disrupted: Dealing with the Death of a Sibling – a powerful video of three bereaved siblings sharing their stories – the devastating impact of the loss, what helped and how they stay connected to their deceased siblings
+- A Family Disrupted: Dealing with the Death of a Sibling – A powerful video of three bereaved siblings sharing their stories – the devastating impact of the loss, what helped and how they stay connected to their deceased siblings

 We invite you to become part of our community.
 Share your story, ask a question, make a comment.
 We’d love to hear from you.